Social Media Magic

 The Three Stages of Social Media - Dating, Engagement and Commitment

-In this stage, you are building a fan base and creating a social identity for your company.
+This is the Attract stage, you are building a fan base and creating a social identity for your company.
 You are beginning the brand recognition phase.
 Think of it like dating.
 You are wooing potential customers to your social channels.

 In this stage, you get the alignment of your team and set expectations for their participation.
 Otherwise, your social media will stay “siloed”, executed by one or two people without becoming a part of the company marketing.
 The progress and overall benefit to your entire marketing will not be known or even valued by the team.
-This can cause premature abandonment or slowing down of social media marketing efforts, a common mistake,
+This can cause premature abandonment or slowing down of social media marketing efforts, a common mistake.

+This is the Nurture state.
 Your visibility is increasing; your fan base continues to grow.
 Your focus in this stage is engagement.
 You want your fans to accept your proposal if you will, and tell all their friends how much they think of you.

 In this stage, you use paid promotion to create engagement with your brand, content and some promotions but remember the focus is engagement, not sales.